DCotterill/halixia-hugo/content/ma/transferable-skills-322.md

 You are already likely to possess many transferable skills employers value.
 Highlighting your transferable skills is especially important when changing jobs or industries.

-Many job seekers aren’t able to capture their transferable skills adequately, communicate them well or even identify how their skills can apply across industries.
-If you are seeking a career change transferable skills can be the factor that most impacts your ability to find work in a new field.
+Many job seekers can’t capture their transferable skills adequately, communicate them well or even identify how their skills can apply across industries.
+If you are seeking a career change, transferable skills can be the factor that most impacts your ability to find work in a new field.

 | Provider      | Free or Paid  |  Trustpilot Score  |
 | :-----------          | :--------------:      |  :--------------:         |